ContinuumIO/mlflow-examples/examples/SimpleBackgroundJobExample/README.md

 # MLFlow Background Jobs On Anaconda Enterprise

 ## Overview
-This single step workflow demonstrates the ability to run mlflow workflows Anaconda Enterprise Project Run-Now Jobs.
+This single step workflow demonstrates the ability to run mlflow workflows as Anaconda Enterprise Project Run-Now Jobs.

-A `run-now` job will be created on the the project.
+A `run-now` job will be created on the project.
 The name of the schedule will be the `run_id` of the child MLFlow run.

+## Setup
+The solution leverages pre-created conda environments for job runs.
+To accomplish this there is a one-time environment setup which needs to occur.

+> anaconda-project run bootstrap

+This command will build the worker conda environment and cache it within `/data`.
+The jobs will expect it to be present when they are launched.

 ## Notebooks